Black hole thermodynamical entropy: Nonadditive entropies

 \section{Nonadditive entropies}

-Let us now turn onto the above mentioned point (ii), namely the fact that entropies generalizing that of BG become necessary in order to recover thermodynamic extensivity for nonstandard systems.
+Let us now turn onto the fact that entropies generalizing that of BG become necessary in order to recover thermodynamic extensivity for nonstandard systems.
+Let us first describe briefly an entropic functional form, $S_q$, generalizing that of BG, which has been successfully applied for many complex systems, as illustrated below.
+After that we shall address another such generalization, $S_\delta$ (see Eq.~\ref{deltaentropy}), which constitutes in fact one of the contributions of the present work.

-As a possibility for addressing complexities such as those illustrated above it was proposed in 1988~\cite{Tsallis1988} (see also \cite{GellMannTsallis2004,TsallisGellMannSato2005,Tsallis2009}) a generalization of the BG theory, currently referred to as nonextensive statistical mechanics.
+As a possibility for addressing complexities such as tho\-se illustrated above, it was proposed in 1988~\cite{Tsallis1988} (see also \cite{GellMannTsallis2004,TsallisGellMannSato2005,Tsallis2009}) a generalization of the BG theory, currently referred to as nonextensive statistical mechanics.
 It is based on the nonadditive entropy

-with $\ln_q z \equiv \frac{z^{1-q}-1}{1-q}$ ($\ln_1 z=\ln z$). $S_q$ recovers $S_{BG}= - k_B \sum_{i=1}^W p_i \ln p_i$ for $q\to 1$.
-If $A$ and $B$ are two probabilistically independent systems (i.e., $p_{ij}^{A+B}=p_i^Ap_j^B$, $\forall (i,j)$), definition (\ref{qentropy}) implies
+with $\ln_q z \equiv (z^{1-q}-1)/(1-q)$ ($\ln_1 z=\ln z$). $S_q$ recovers $S_{BG}= -k_B\sum_{i=1}^W p_i \ln p_i$ for $q\to 1$.
+If $A$ and $B$ are two {\it probabilistically independent} systems (i.e., $p_{ij}^{A+B}=p_i^Ap_j^B$, $\forall (i,j)$), definition (\ref{qentropy}) implies

-In other words, according to the definition of entropic additivity in \cite{Penrose1970}, $S_q$ is additive if $q=1$, and nonadditive otherwise.
+In other words, according to the definition of entropic additivity in~\cite{Penrose1970}, $S_q$ is additive if $q=1$, and nonadditive otherwise.

 If probabilities are all equal, we straightforwardly obtain

 If we extremize (\ref{qentropy}) with a (finite) constraint on the width of the probability distribution $\{p_i\}$ (in addition to its normalization), we obtain